aeternusrahl/herdic/README.md

 ```

 ### Services
-A service component defines a singleton that can be injected to other parts of your application.
+A service component defines a singleton that can be injected into other parts of your application.
 When you define a
-service, you define a constructor function with arguments whose names match those of the other components you want
+service (or any dependency-injected function), you define a constructor function with arguments whose names match those of the other components you want
 to have injected into your service.
 When that service is instantiated, the arguments will be automatically
 populated with instances of those other components.